 Political Rights (1 = best, 7 = worst)

 Sao Tome and Principe is an electoral democracy.
-Presidential and legislative elections held in 2006 were deemed credible, though there were reruns in a number of districts where balloting was disrupted.
+Presidential and parliamentary elections in 2006 were free and fair.
 The president is elected for a five-year term and can serve up to two consecutive terms.
 Members of the unicameral, 55-seat National Assembly are elected by popular vote to four-year terms.
-Four party blocs currently hold seats in the legislature, and a number of other parties exist and compete for elected office.
-Smaller parties often join forces with larger parties to form coalitions.
+Four party blocs currently hold seats in the legislature, but a number of other parties exist.